flatironinstitute/neuroRSE/site/presentations/sfn-2025/welcome/slides.md

 #note: Finally, I'm going to leave this up here for a bit.
 You've gotten this link on the slack, you've gotten this in your email, but one more time.
 This page has links to the slides of all the presentations you'll see, as well as to the workshop schedule and the github page that has the setup instructions and all the notebooks we'll be working through on this workshop.

-Any questions before I pass things off to Oliver to talk about NWB?
+Any questions before I pass things off to Heberto to talk about NWB?